ucsbfinaid/Financial-Aid-Estimator-.NET/UCD.AidEstimatior/README.md

-# UCD MVC Version

-MVC configuration notes.

-1. Be sure you have Asp.Net Core 2.1.6 install.
-If you want to use a later version, update the NuGet packages to match
+# UC Davis Aid Estimator Example

+This example application was built by UC Davis to demonstrate how the aid estimator could be used within an ASP.NET Core MVC application.

+This application also features a number of usability enhancements, including inline, client-side validation and dynamic toggling of inputs based on user's responses.

+## Running the Application

+To run the example application, ensure that you have **ASP.NET Core 3.1.8** installed.

-2. After opening the UCD.AidEstimator.sln solution mark the UCD.AidEstimator project as "Startup Project"
+Open up the **UCD.AidEstimator.sln** solution **"As Administrator"** and choose the **UCD.AidEstimator** project as the "Startup Project".
+Use **IIS Express** to run and debug the application.

+## Customizing the Application

+To customize this application for use by your institution, take the following steps:

-3. Search for and replace "PLACEHOLDER" text
+1. Find and replace "PLACEHOLDER" text

-4. the project is currently set up to use https://localhost for testing and debugging.
-To use localhost with IIS Express you may need to open Visual Studio "As Administrator".
-To switch to a different local domain adjust your \Properties\launchSettings.json file.
+2. Find and replace "OURSCHOOL" text

-5. Add your icon in \wwwroot\images and update the img tag in \Views\Shared\_BasicLayout.cshtml to match
+3. Add your school's logo in `\wwwroot\images` and update the img tag in `\Views\Shared\_BasicLayout.cshtml` to match

-6. Search for and update the GetGrantAmount() method with your grant calculation process

-7. Run locally via Debug --> Start Without Debugging

-8. Example MSBuild arguments (for IIS Web App Deployment - using a zip file):  /p:DeployOnBuild=true /p:WebPublishMethod=Package /p:PackageAsSingleFile=true /p:SkipInvalidConfigurations=true /p:DesktopBuildPackageLocation="SOMELOCATION\WebApp.zip" /p:DeployIisAppPath="MY.DOMAIN.EDU/MYPATH"
+4. Update `GetGrantAmount()` with your school's grant formula